 Management anticipates that all of the relevant pronouncements will be adopted in the Fund's accounting policies for the first period beginning on or after the effective date of the pronouncement.

-New standards, amendments and interpretations not adopted in the current year have not been disclosed as they are not expected to have a material impact on the Fund's financial statements.
+Management does not anticipate a material impact on the Bank's financial statements from these Standards and Amendments, they are presented below.